What is a consolidated interim storage facility?

 - Andrews County and the State of Texas each receives a percent of the gross revenue from WCS LLRW disposal activities at the CWF and FWF facilities.
 WCS makes quarterly payments to the state and county.

 - Andrews County received its first direct payment of disposal revenue fees in June 2012.

-- Andrews County received approximately $8.1 million fee revenues for four years of disposal operations.
+- Andrews County has received approximately $10.3 million in fee revenues for six years of disposal operations.